 - Only your exams officer can request the review on your behalf.
-We can't accept requests from individual students or their parents, even if the school is closed.
+We can't accept requests from individual students or their parents, even if the school/college is closed.

-- We send the outcomes of reviews directly to schools and colleges and they'll pass them on to you.
+- We send the outcomes of reviews to schools/colleges and they'll pass them on to you.

 - Your school/college may charge you an admin fee in addition to the review fee.
 We only charge a review fee if your grade stays the same.

 - Private candidates can access these services through the exams officer at the school/college where they took the exam or call us on 0800 197 7162 or email firstname.lastname@example.org.